devtron-labs/devtron/docs/reference/graviton.md

 ### 2. Similar Performance

-Performance is same as that of other architectures.
-There is no significant difference.
+Experience Devtron's equivalent performance to that of other architectures, all while exhibiting slightly lower resource utilization.

 <hr />

 ### 3. Less Resource Utilization

-Slightly less resource utilization than the AMD Node which can definitely save costs on cloud.
+Notably, Graviton instances exhibit slightly lower resource utilization compared to AMD Nodes, users can take the opportunity for cost savings in cloud operations.

-We have attached few snapshots depicting the resource utilization of critical micro-services on Devtron, having the GitOps option enabled and more than 115 applications deployed.
-To get the actual comparison, we have used a single node cluster for both the architecture (AMD and ARM).
+We have attached some snapshots of the resource utilization for the critical micro-services on Devtron having the GitOps option enabled and more than 115 applications deployed.
+For an accurate performance comparison, We have used a single-node cluster for both architectures (AMD and ARM).

 #### 1. orchestrator